twnzl/nanium/README.md

 	next: (part: ArrayBuffer): void => {
 		console.log(new TextDecoder().decode(part));
 		// output:
+		// This
-		// This is a string con
+		//  is a string convert
-		// verted to a Uint8Array
+		// ed to a Uint8Array
 	}
 });
 ```